 To much of the international community, the city has become a reminder of the cost of war.

 7. So here's where we stand.

-In Aleppo, much of the western part of the city is controlled by rebels while the western, formerly wealthy part of the city is controlled by Assad's government.
+In Aleppo, much of the eastern part of the city is controlled by rebels while the western, formerly wealthy part of the city is controlled by Assad's government.

 Generally speaking, Russia is the Syrian government's biggest and most influential ally.
 Experts believe the country is so invested in the conflict because of its naval facility in the Syrian port of Tartous, which is its only Mediterranean base.
 Russia has launched airstrikes against the Syrian rebels and currently faces serious international scrutiny for its role in the Syrian death toll.